Contact

 Clarifying Different Types of Criminal Records – Top 10 List

-Let’s explore the top 10 most common convictions found on criminal background checks in the United States and get a better understanding of these convictions.
+Let’s explore the top 10 most common convictions found on criminal background checks in the United States and get a better understanding of these criminal offenses.
+These offenses are part of criminal proceedings that can result in different penalties.
 This series of articles will delve deeper into conviction types, how they differ from state to state, the differences and subcategories of each, recidivism rates, and typical job functions that might need to be considered when this conviction turn up on a background check.
-It’s everything you never wanted to know about the most common arrests and convictions on criminal background checks.
+From misdemeanors to more serious crimes, it’s everything you never wanted to know about the most common arrests and convictions on criminal background checks.

 1. Driving While Intoxicated